i5hi/btccapital/README.md

 ### live

-> A script for the company node server as a single sig with the admin as backup.
+> A single-sig script for the company's node server

 Funded every short term period.